CyberCeptor/COMP1531-22T1-Seams-Assignment/assumptions.md

 - symbols from names are removed when creating handles
 - the global owner is the first user to sign up to Seams
 - if a user requests a reset code multiple times, only the last one will be valid
+- if all 6 digit codes have been used up, the used_codes in the data will be reset

 channel.py
 - channel name can contain any character